paulbradshaw/Rintro/Robjects.md

 ## Other data types: strings, integers, numeric and boolean (logical)

-As well as the data types outlined above, you can also store more basic types of data in R. For example you might want to store a URL, or a single number, or a TRUE/FALSE value.
+As well as the data types outlined above, you can also store more basic types of data in R. For example you might want to store a URL, or a single number, or a TRUE/FALSE (Boolean, or logical) value.

 You do that in the same way, using `<-`, like so: